jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 "A pencil?"

 "If that's what you prefer.
 I only know a few other wizards who have taken the pencil for their focus.
-Others choose things like--I dunno--business cards, or hair combs.
+Others choose things like---I dunno---business cards, or hair combs.
 Mirrors.
 Broomsticks.
 Very small rocks.
 Things like that."

 Fabian looked skeptical, but Basil didn't press the point.
 "Anyway.
 Here's something to demonstrate how Dijkstra's algorithm works."
 He sketched a circle on the ground, and a squat cylinder, open on top, appeared there before them.
 It was about half a meter across, and just a few fingers high.

 {% include figure.html width="300" height="237" image="002-empty-container.jpg" alt="Empty cylinder" %}

-"Now imagine, Fabian, that we can freeze time itself--make all motion cease--all activity, everything.
+"Now imagine, Fabian, that we can freeze time itself---make all motion cease---all activity, everything.
 Raindrops would halt in mid-air, people would abruptly stop in mid-step, thrown balls would hang suspended above the ground."

-Fabian nodded appreciatively.
+Fabian nodded eagerly.
 "Now *that* would be a useful spell to know, sir," he said.
 "I could actually get the house completely clean for a change, without *somebody* constantly messing things up behind me."

 Basil rolled his eyes.
 "It's not a real spell, Fabian.
 I'm asking you to *imagine*."